What is Product Diversification?

 1. Concentric diversification

 Concentric diversification involves adding similar products or services to the existing business.
-For example, when a computer company that primarily produces computers starts manufacturing laptops, it is pursuing a concentric diversification strategy.
+For example, when a computer company that primarily produces desktop computers starts manufacturing laptops, it is pursuing a concentric diversification strategy.

 2. Horizontal diversification